ignatstrelets/DevOps_courses/2.Containers-VMs/README.md

-# Reports on Vagrant, Docker and Kubernetes initial configuration&usage
+# Reports on Vagrant, Docker and Kubernetes initial configuration and usage

 [1.
 Report on First Steps in Vagrant+VirtualBox](Vagrant/2_1/2_1.md)